 Our assigned Profitability score of b1 reflects the bank's relatively weak profitability, which is driven by its low risk lending model.
-Despite the shift to mortgage lending, we believe that there is limited upside from the bank's current profitability levels given (1) that margins on public lending will remain low; and (2) continuing pressure on retail interest margins because of strong competition.
+Despite growing mortgage lending and high growth rates we believe that there is limited upside from the bank's current profitability levels given that margins on public lending will remain low while competition on retail lending remains will put further strain to the net interest margins.
+Furthermore, interest rates in Norway are at an all time low, following the central bank reduction during 2020, and although we expect interest rates to increase again in the second half of the year the increases will be only marginal.

-KLP Banken's net income / tangible assets ratio for the first six months of 2019 was 0.2%, at similar levels compared to 2018 and 2017 (see Exhibit 6).
-The bank's net interest margin stood at 0.7% during the first six months of 2019, almost unchanged from the same period a year earlier.
-Efficiency improved slightly, with the cost-to-income at 67% for the first six months of 2019, compared to 71% during the same period 2018, but remains constrained by the bank's limited scale.
+KLP Banken's net income/tangible assets ratio for the entire 2020 was 0.3%, slightly higher compared to 2019 and 2018 (see Exhibit 6).
+The bank's net interest margin stood at 0.8% for 2020, broadly in line compared to the same period a year earlier.
+Efficiency also improved slightly, with the cost-to-income at 62% for 2020, compared to 67% during the same period 2019, but remains constrained by the bank's limited scale.